Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chisholm has 38 active public transport stops, all of which are bus stops.
-These stops are served by 84 individual routes that together facilitate 5,450 weekly passenger trips.
-The accessibility of transport in Chisholm is rated as excellent, with residents typically living within 175 meters of the nearest stop.
-Most residents commute outward from this primarily residential area, with cars being the dominant mode of transportation at 93%.
-On average, there are 1.7 vehicles per dwelling, which is above the regional average.
-According to the 2021 Census, only 9.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+These stops are served by 84 different routes that together facilitate 5,450 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically residing just 175 meters from the nearest stop.
+Most residents in this primarily residential area commute outwards, with cars being the dominant mode of transportation at 93%.
+On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, only 9.3% of residents work from home, a figure that may reflect COVID-19 conditions.

-The service frequency averages 778 trips per day across all routes, equating to approximately 143 weekly trips per individual stop.
+Across all routes, service frequency averages 778 trips per day, equating to approximately 143 weekly trips per individual stop.

 Frequently Asked Questions - Transport